This shrimp and vegetable stir fry recipe can be whipped up in minutes. Toss it with an easy stir fry sauce and serve it over a bed of rice.

 - Add 1 teaspoon oil to the skillet and add the ginger.
 Cook for 30 seconds.

 - Add the zucchini and snap peas.
 Cook, stirring constantly, for 2 minutes.
-Add the last teaspoon of oil, along with the red bell pepper.
+Add the last teaspoon of oil, along with the red bell pepper and garlic.
 Cook for 1 to 2 minutes, or until the vegetables are just tender.

 - Add the shrimp and sauce to the pan, and stir to coat.

 - Remove from the heat.
 Serve the stir fry over rice.

 - In a medium bowl, whisk together the soy sauce and cornstarch until the cornstarch is incorporated.

 - Add the water, agave nectar (or honey), oyster sauce, sesame oil and chili garlic sauce.